ziyi-zhu/ashos/README.md

 ## Features

+*   **AI Model Options:**
+    *   **OpenAI Integration (Default):** Uses OpenAI's GPT-4o-mini for fast, high-quality responses.
+Requires an OpenAI API key.
+    *   **Local Models:** Uses the [onnx-community/ultravox-v0_5-llama-3_2-1b-ONNX](https://huggingface.co/onnx-community/ultravox-v0_5-llama-3_2-1b-ONNX) model for completely local operation.
+*   **Speech-to-text Conversation:**
+    *   **With OpenAI:** Uses Whisper for transcription, then sends text to OpenAI's API
-*   **Speech-to-text Conversation:** Uses the [onnx-community/ultravox-v0_5-llama-3_2-1b-ONNX](https://huggingface.co/onnx-community/ultravox-v0_5-llama-3_2-1b-ONNX) model, which accepts both audio and text input.
-This lets us do a direct conversational flow where your voice input is processed directly by the core LLM without converting speech into text (more pipelines, more latency).
+    *   **With Local Models:** Uses the Ultravox model which accepts both audio and text input directly
-*   **Parallel Transcription (for Display/Memory):** While your voice directly drives the LLM, the whisper-base model runs in parallel to transcribe your speech.
+*   **Parallel Transcription (for Display/Memory):** While your voice drives the conversation, the whisper-base model runs in parallel to transcribe your speech.
 This transcription is used for:
     *   Displaying your words on the screen for visual feedback.
-    *   Storing the text representation of what you said to the LLM in the vector storage.
+    *   Storing the text representation of what you said in the vector storage.
     *   *Note: This transcription is **not** sent to the LLM for response generation.*
-    *   *(Why I did this: Even though the Ultravox Llama 3.2 1b model uses a Whisper backbone internally to process speech, there isn't a way to expose intermediate transcription within the LLM.
-Therefore, running Whisper separately is necessary for displaying speech feedback and adding user dialogue to vector storage.)*
 *   **Client-Side Memory:** Stores interactions between the user and assistant using vector storage in the browser's IndexedDB.
 Contextually relevant memories are automatically retrieved and injected into the LLM's system prompt.
+*   **Privacy Options:**
+    *   **OpenAI Mode:** Conversations are sent to OpenAI's servers for processing
-*   **Local & Private:** All conversation data, memory storage, and AI model processing (including LLM, STT, TTS, Embeddings) happen locally on your machine.
+    *   **Local Mode:** All conversation data, memory storage, and AI model processing happen locally on your machine.
 Nothing is sent to external servers.
-*   **Small Footprint:** Requires approximately 2GB of model downloads on first launch (cached for subsequent visits).
+*   **Small Footprint (Local Mode):** Requires approximately 2GB of model downloads on first launch (cached for subsequent visits).
-*   **Proactive Greetings:** Welcomes users differently on their very first visit versus return visits, attempting to recall the user's name (if previously mentioned)by querying the memory bank.
+*   **Proactive Greetings:** Welcomes users differently on their very first visit versus return visits, attempting to recall the user's name (if previously mentioned) by querying the memory bank.

 ## What I used